 Democracy Now! is an independent, award-winning news program hosted by journalists Amy Goodman and Juan Gonzalez produced in New York in the United States of America.

-Local, national and international environmental issues from grassroots, activist perspectives with a strong social justice focus.
+Local and global environmental issues from grassroots, activist perspectives with a strong social justice focus.
 Distributed nationally on the Community Radio Network.

 The Plumbers Union weekly radio show.
 Presented by The Plumbing Trades Employment Union (PTEU).
 Alternates every second Thursday with the Maritime Union of Australia (MUA).